utkusen/promptmap/README.md

 python promptmap2.py --model gpt-4 --model-type openai --firewall --pass-condition="true"
 ```

-promptmap will send attack rules to the target.
+promptmap2 will send attack rules to the target.
 If the target responds with “true,” it will consider the test is passed.
 Otherwise, it will fail the test.

 ## Test Rules